CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/04-queue-storage-send-receive.md

 1. Press **ctrl+s** to save the file, then **ctrl+q** to exit the editor.

 ### Task 9: Sign into Azure and run the app

+In this task, you authenticate with Azure and run the console application, allowing you to observe message creation, updates, and deletion directly in the Azure portal as the app executes.

 1. In the cloud shell command-line pane, enter the following command to sign into Azure.